SeewooLi/IRTest/README.md

 - `original_par_2GM` converts re-parameterized parameters of
   two-component Gaussian mixture distribution into original parameters.

+- `cat_clps` recommends category collapsing based on item parameters (or, equivalently, item response functions).

+- `recategorize` implements the category collapsing.

 ## Example

-A simple simulation study for a GPCM model can be done in following
+A simple simulation study for a 2PL model can be done in following
 manners:

 ``` r